izabelacborges/mellow/README.md

 ## Waffle.io

 Go to [Waffle.io](https://waffle.io/) and sign up with your GitHub account.
 Fortunately the project Scrum Board should load automatically.

+## Code Climate

+Our code climate board is [here](https://codeclimate.com/github/izabelacborges/mellow/).
+You can apply to  free open-source account [here](https://codeclimate.com/oauth_signups/new).

 ## Django Setup